ramiroaznar/twitter2cartodb-with-Python/example/Readme.md

 # Example

-Using *tweet2csv.py* and *csv2cartodb.py* to generate a animated point data about the #AccordDeParis.
+Using *tweet2csv.py* and *csv2cartodb.py* to generate a animated point data map about the #AccordDeParis.

 ## tweet2csv.py